SpineML/spineml.github.io/spinecreator/createnetwork/index.md

 * Connectivity tab: Allows the current Synapse connectivity pattern to be selected and configured.

 ![proj_props](/public/images/createnetwork/600px-Proj_props.png "Fig 12: Projection properties"){: .center-image }
+*Fig 12: Projection properties*

 #### Weight update

 Configure as follows:

 ![wu_config](/public/images/createnetwork/450px-Wu_config.png "Fig 13: Configuration for the weight update"){: .center-image }
+*Fig 13: Configuration for the weight update*

 Note the Inputs has a entry under it.
 It you hover the mouse over the name 'Excitatory to...' you will get the full text, showing that there is a connection from the Excitatory Population to this Weight Update.
 The drop-down contains the list of all allowed Port matches (taking dimensionality and data type into account), which in this case is the 'spike' output port of the IAF neuron to the 'spike' input port of the weight_update. **Note: in more complex models this selection may have to be changed.**